+Having a Norco addiction can be extremely harmful if not fatal.
 Norco is a prescription drug that combines the synthetic opioid hydrocodone with acetaminophen, a common pain reliever found in Advil, Tylenol, and other over-the-counter pain pills.
 Similar to Vicodin, Norco is made up of hydrocodone and acetaminophen components.
 Norco, however, consists of 325 mg of acetaminophen compared to Vicodin’s 300 mg.
 When taken as directed, Norco is effective in alleviating severe pain in patients whether they are ill or recovering from surgery.
-However, due to its opioid properties, Norco is at high risk for misuse and abuse.
+However, due to its opioid properties, Norco addiction is a high risk for misuse and abuse.

-There are multiple risks when abusing a drug like Norco.
+There are multiple risks when having a Narco addiction.
 The hydrocodone component creates a high likelihood of dependence and addiction of addiction while the acetaminophen component can cause liver damage or failure.
 The Centers for Disease Control lists hydrocodone as one of the most common drugs involved in prescription opioid overdose fatalities.
 According to the National Center for Biotechnology Information, most of the 400 deaths due to acetaminophen poisoning each year result from the misuse of Norco or drugs similar in makeup.

 The Norco High